- November 6, 2015

 "Swordbreaker The Game" is a fantasy-themed, interactive fiction game where players become the titular hero and face challenges through a choose-your-own-adventure style format.
 Navigate treacherous lands, make crucial decisions, and engage in combat using swords and spells to uncover the truth about your destiny.
 The game features multiple endings based on your choices.

-- The game offers a fun and humorous choose-your-own-adventure experience with multiple endings and ways to die.
+- It offers a fun and humorous take on the choose-your-own-adventure format, with many different paths and endings to explore.

-- The user interface is clunky, requiring excessive scrolling and clicking, which detracts from the overall experience.
+- The interface is clunky, requiring excessive clicking and scrolling to navigate through text and choices.

 story